NVIDIA/cuda-python/README.md

 You can use

 ```
-python setup.py develop
+pip install -e .
 ```

-to use the module in-place in your current Python environment (e.g. for testing of porting other libraries to use the binding).
+to install the module  as editible in your current Python environment (e.g. for testing of porting other libraries to use the binding).

 ### Build the Docs